RoboVault/web3-backtest/README.md

 ## Position Simulation

-The library contains helper classes that simulate openning, changing and closing defi positions.
-For example, the Univ2PositionManager will simulation a position with:
+The library contains helper classes that simulate opening, changing and closing defi positions.
+For example, the Univ2PositionManager will simulate a position with:

 ```ts
 const univ2 = new UniV2PositionManager();